 How to Become a Paralegal

 Does a day in the life of a paralegal intrigue you?
 To become a paralegal, you’ll have to complete some education.
 Thankfully, law school, post-graduate degrees, and passing the bar are not on the list of qualifications firms check for.
-Instead, obtaining a four or two-year paralegal studies degree from a university or community college should suffice.
-If you already have a degree in another field of study, you can obtain a post-graduate certificate to avoid a second college degree.

-Once you’ve reached your desired level of education, you can begin applying for paralegal positions at firms that interest you and feel like a good fit!
+Once you’ve reached your desired level of education, you can begin applying for entry-level paralegal positions at firms that interest you and feel like a good fit!

 Should I Become a Paralegal?

 To decide whether or not you’d like to be a paralegal, you’ll need to do some research (get used to this because you’ll be doing plenty if you decide to enter the paralegal world!).
-Look into programs at local universities or community colleges, make a point of talking to multiple people who work in the industry, and hear out a variety of perspectives before you make your decision.

 You’ll need to be a detail-oriented person to be a good paralegal.
 If running over evidence with a fine-tooth comb and sifting through previous cases for relevant precedents doesn’t sound like your thing, then being a paralegal isn’t for you.
-You’ll also need to have excellent skills in reading and writing, and, of course, an interest in law.
-Though creativity and outside-the-box thinking are helpful as a paralegal, most of the work you’ll do is analytical and evidence-driven.
-You’ll need to give consistent effort to your projects, as well.
-Most firms are busy year-round, with equally important cases falling back to back or even simultaneously.

-Although being a paralegal is hard work, the industry needs dedicated individuals driven by goals and ambition.
-Many paralegals love the work they do and the people they work with.
 At Esplin Weight, our staff of attorneys and paralegals make it a priority to provide the highest quality of counsel and expertise to our clients while maintaining a healthy work-life balance.
 Our skilled team of paralegals is an integral part of our firm, which is why we care how a day in the life of a paralegal goes.
 If you are interested in joining our team, contact us here.